 Tian and Li attempted to make their transactions anonymous by sending funds to several accounts at four different exchanges through hundreds of automated transactions by using a technique known as peel chains.
 The DOJ complaint explains this process to the court as well:

-“A ‘peel chain’ occurs when a large amount of BTC sitting at one address is sent through a series of transactions in which a slightly smaller amount of BTC is transferred to a new address each time.
+“A ‘peel chain’ occurs when a large amount of BTC sitting at one An address is a cryptographic key that "owns" bitcoins.
+This...
+More is sent through a series of transactions in which a slightly smaller amount of BTC is transferred to a new address each time.
 In each transaction, some quantity of BTC “peel off” the chain to another address – frequently to be deposited into a virtual currency exchange – and the remaining balance is transferred to the next address in the chain.”

 The graphic below illustrates a simple peel chain in which a subject seeking to deposit 50 BTC into Exchange A uses a peel chain to make the transaction more difficult to track and less likely to set off red flags.